Marine World Heritage Photo Gallery

-The Belize Barrier Reef Reserve System site in Belize was inscribed on the World Heritage List in 1996.
-The site is an outstanding natural system, consisting of the largest barrier reef in the northern hemisphere, offshore atolls, and several hundred sand cays, mangrove forests, coastal lagoons, and estuaries.
-The system's seven sites illustrate the evolutionary history of reef development and are a significant habitat for threatened species, including marine turtles, manatees, and the American marine crocodile.
+The Belize Barrier Reef Reserve System consists of the largest barrier reef in the northern hemisphere, offshore atolls, and several hundred sand cays, mangrove forests, coastal lagoons, and estuaries.
+The system's seven sites illustrate the evolutionary history of reef development.

 Brazilian Atlantic Islands: Fernando de Noronha and Atol das Rocas Reserves

 The Brazilian Atlantic Islands site was inscribed on the World Heritage List in 2001.
 The rich waters of the Fernando de Noronha Archipelago and Rocas Atoll are extremely important for the breeding and feeding of tuna, shark, turtle, and marine mammals.
 The site is home to the largest concentration of tropical seabirds in the Western Atlantic.
 Baia de Golfinhos has an exceptional population of resident dolphin, and at low tide, the Rocal Atoll provides a spectacular seascape of lagoons and tidal pools teeming with fish.

 Kluane/Wrangell-St Elias/Glacier Bay/Tashenshini-Alsek, Canada & the United States